galvez/fabula/README.md

 Granted, these other packages are rather full-blown abstractions for server management and deployment, in contrast to Fabric which is architected more closely to the metal (SSH), _so to speak_.
-Fabric avoids abstracting too much, while offering the ability to compose low-level commands with easier configuration and a convenience transport layer independent from `ssh-agent`.
+Fabric avoids abstracting too much, it just lets you compose low-level commands with easier configuration and a convenience transport layer independent from `ssh-agent`.

-Given there's [a mature SSH2 package for Node][ssh2] available, I set out to write a Fabric and Nuxt inspired new tool, with a couple of twists:
+Given there's [a mature SSH2 package for Node][ssh2], I set out to write a Fabric **and** Nuxt inspired new tool.

 [ssh2]: https://github.com/mscdex/ssh2

+With a couple of twists:

 - Instead of using JavaScript for composing shell scripts, just preprocess bash scripts with [`lodash.template`][template] with some added conveniences, such